waynodiablo/Oystercard/pills/ruby_web_project_setup_list.md

 - Capybara for feature testing
 - RSpec for unit testing

+The result of following this guide is available for cloning from [this commit](https://github.com/sjmog/bookmark_manager/commit/a63f3aaabe43be3a55c1b4dd5e7b3cde4673d60f).

 ### 1. Ready a project for Sinatra, RSpec, and Capybara

 Any Ruby project starts by creating a Gemfile, which lists all libraries (dependent programs, or 'gems') of this project.
 [Bundler](http://bundler.io/), which is a dependency management program for Ruby, can do this for us.
 Use Bundler's `init` command: